zengjilie/portfolio/content/posts/spotify-clone/index.md

 ## Challenges

-**|** Use NextAuth.js to ask for user's authorization and perform user authentication
+* Use NextAuth.js to ask for user's authorization and perform user authentication

-**|** Use JWT in nextauth's callback functions to increase security
+* Use JWT in nextauth's callback functions to increase security

-**|** Learn how the Spotify Web Api works
+* Learn how the Spotify Web Api works

-**|** Learn how Server-Side rendering works
+* Learn how Server-Side rendering works

-**|** Deploy website to Vercel and set environmental variables
+* Deploy website to Vercel and set environmental variables

 ## Takeaways

-Compared to React.js, Next.js is so much more powerful, like it's born for full-stack!
+* Next.js is so powerful, gonna use it to build a full-stack project next time

-Recoil is more sematically readable then Redux, probably ~~**never**~~ gonna use Redux again, even thought they published Redux Tookit
+* Recoil is sematically more readable then Redux, probably ~~**never**~~ gonna use Redux again

-Next goal is to build a full-stack application using Next.js to learn how to use Next backend to manage database and maintain code

-NextAuth is based on Auth0, R